Trinity Methodist Episcopal Church and Rectory (Poughkeepsie, New York)

 Trinity Methodist Episcopal Church and Rectory is a historic Methodist Episcopal church and rectory located at Poughkeepsie, Dutchess County, New York.
 The church was built in 1892, and is a Romanesque Revival style brick and stone church.
-It features a massive hexagonal tower with castellated elements and an opern belfry.
+It features a massive hexagonal tower with castellated elements and an open belfry.
 The rectory was also built in 1892, and is a 2 1/2-story Queen Anne style dwelling.

 It was listed on the National Register of Historic Places in 1982.